shaziachouglay/AR2_3/README.md

     To run a single Featue file right-click on the Feature file tag and click run.

     To run more than on Scenario or Feature Files, create a custome tag i.e @regression and place this tag above the Feature tag or Scenario tag.
-    Go to class RunWith.java and in the Cucumbe Options where tags are quoted, place this tag and run the RunWith.java
+    Go to class RunWith.java and in the Cucumber Options where tags are quoted, place this tag and run the RunWith.java

     Framework can aslo be run via a command line with the verify command.
 Paramterens can be processed to set properties.